mehulagg/gitlab/doc/development/code_review.md

   you forget to remove any debugging code?
 - Consider providing instructions on how to test the merge request.
 This can be helpful for reviewers not familiar with the product feature or area of the codebase.
+- If you know your change depends on another being merged first, note it in the description and set a [MR Dependency].
 <!-- vale gitlab.FutureTense = NO -->
 - Be grateful for the reviewer's suggestions. ("Good call.
 I'll make that change.")